ericgabrielrivera557/GroupProjectFall19/README.md

 #### General Information

+Our project revisits the Oregon Trail style game where users enter commands and actions that mimic reality and, in tandem, teach concepts throughout the medium of a game. <br>
+The focus
-*Our project revisits the Oregon Trail style game where users enter commands and actions that mimic reality and, in tandem, teach concepts throughout the medium of a game.* The focus of our project is to follow a path from the inception of an innovative idea, to the creation of a widely successful company (or to its demise).
+of our project is to follow a path from the inception of an innovative idea, to the creation of a widely successful company (or to its demise).
 The game will progress along a user’s path from the idea, to the commencement of company (with its respective co-founder[s]), to all the different challenges that will emerge -- all to resist the becoming of the leading company within an industry!
 There are unequivocally many routes that can bootstrap a company to success, and our game will try to capture as many possible combinations.
 We hope to show how the effect of